lucasloureiror/slh/README.md

 ## Probe Frequency Calculation Algorithm

-The Service Level Helper (slh) includes a feature to calculate the necessary frequency of probes for monitoring and alerting to achieve a specified Service Level Objective (SLO).
+The Service Level Helper (slh) includes a feature to calculate the necessary frequency of probes for monitoring and alerting to achieve a specified Service Level.
 This calculation is based on the Mean Time to Repair (MTTR), the expected number of incidents, and the number of probes required to confirm an incident.
 The algorithm is as follows:

 ### Formula